It is commonly understood that merchandising is a concept that applies to all types of retailing except pharmacy.

 Pharmacy merchandising is a set of measures and activities aimed at promoting goods and services in the pharmacy without direct employee involvement.
 In other words, the objective of merchandising is to place products in the retail space of the pharmacy in a way that maximizes customer interest, evokes emotion and induces purchase.

-As a bonus of successful merchandising in the pharmacy, there is an increase in the time the customer spends in the pharmacy, strengthening the brand and improving service.
+As a bonus of successful merchandising, there is an increase in the time the customer spends in the pharmacy, strengthening the brand and improving service.

-Merchandising in a pharmacy involves a fairly wide range of measures, from sound and color schemes to the placement of pos-materials and shelf zoning.
-Let's look at some basic rules and principles of pharmacy merchandising.
+Merchandising involves a fairly wide range of measures, from sound and color schemes to the placement of pos-materials and shelf zoning.
+Let's look at some basic rules and ideas to increase pharmacy sales.

 The planogram is the first merchandising tool, a kind of roadmap for the correct placement of top and essential goods, secondary goods and impulse buying areas.

-A visualized planogram in the pharmacy is constructed using special programs and software that analyses the smallest fluctuations in demand, purchasing habits and trends, sales levels for each product group and brand, and seasonal fluctuations in supply and demand.
-Ideally, a properly structured pharmacy display plan is the instruction manual for the merchandiser, pharmacist and pharmacy manager.
-Moreover, most retail pharmacy suppliers do not enter into contracts without the mandatory condition of use and approval of the planograms by the pharmacy
+Pharmacy planogram is constructed using special programs and software that analyses the smallest fluctuations in demand, purchasing habits and trends, sales levels for each product group and brand, and seasonal fluctuations in supply and demand.
+Ideally, a properly structured pharmacy display plan is the instruction manual for the pharmacy merchandiser, pharmacist and pharmacy manager.
+Moreover, most retail pharmacy suppliers do not enter into contracts without the mandatory condition of use and approval of the pharmacy planograms.

 It is not easy to design a planogram, because a correct and working planogram must contain a lot of data, for example: